oracle/node-oracledb/doc/api.md

 or `newSodaDocument`.
 Alternatively construct a new object from the returned document and add content.

 The `options` object can have one string property `hint`.
-The hints are strings without SQL comment characters, for example `{ hint: "MONITOR" }`.
-While you could use this to pass any [SQL hint][196], the hints `"MONITOR"` (turn on monitoring) and `"NO_MONITOR"` (turn off monitoring) are the most useful.
-Use of the `hint` property requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).
+Hints are strings without SQL comment characters, for example `{ hint: "MONITOR" }`.
+Use only the hint `"MONITOR"` (turn on monitoring) or `"NO_MONITOR"` (turn off monitoring).
+See the Oracle Database SQL Tuning Guide documentation [MONITOR and NO_MONITOR Hints][201] and [Monitoring Database Operations][202] for more information.

 If [`oracledb.autoCommit`](#propdbisautocommit) is *true*, and `insertOneAndGet()` succeeds, then any open transaction on the connection is committed.

 This method was added in node-oracledb 3.0.
 This method accepts an options parameter from node-oracledb 5.2 onwards.
+Use of the `hint` property requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

 ##### <a name="sodacollinsertoneandgetparams"></a> 10.2.9.1 `insertOneAndGet()`: Parameters